watson/raop-mdns-server/README.md

 A RAOP mDNS broadcast server.

-This moduel is not a RAOP server in it self, but mearly broadcasting its address (the mac/ip of the machine running this Node module) using multicast DNS.
+This module is not a RAOP server in it self, but mearly broadcasting its address (the mac/ip of the machine running this Node module) using multicast DNS.